ChauhanSai/Caves-and-Cliffs-Portare/README.md

 Port of all the 1.17 Java Edition Snapshot features missing from the Bedrock Edition BETAs

-Purposed to provide place holder blocks for builders
+Purposed to provide temporary blocks for builders

-A conversion tool will be provided once Bedrock brings features to convert modded parts to vanilla parts
-> The Glow Squid and corresponding items/blocks have been removed from the BETA as of 2/18 due to stability issues though will not be included in this pack [See More](https://feedback.minecraft.net/hc/en-us/articles/360057279331)

-### Coming Soon
-- Axolotl

-### Known Issues
-- Big Dripleaf Model Issues

 ### Added